Mozilla-Argentina/domotic/README.md

 * A carefully handcrafted model to put everything on
 * Breakoutjs: https://github.com/soundanalogous/Breakout

+This proyect had focus on showing what's feasible in the field of IoT, Domotic and Home Automation.
+But more importantly, it serves as a fundation to what can be done in those fields.
+Also keep in mind that this was done with very little resources on purpose, so that it can be easily replicated and further developed.
+The later which we strongly encourage.

 The fun part here is that we are using JavaScript, which is a language well known by web developers, to interact with Arduino.
-This proyect serves as a fundation to what can be done in the field of IoT, Domotic and Home Automation.
-Also keep in mind that this was done with very little resources, and can be easily replicated and further developed.
-The later which we strongly encourage.

 ![alt tag](http://labs.fgilio.com/mozilla/domotic/pic1.jpg)